scotch/engineauth/docs/Installation.rst

 5. Copy ``App Secret`` as ``client_secret``

 ..
 Note::
     Zuckerberg won't allow you to specify multiple callback domains for a single application.
 So for development you must create a separate application.
-Then, in your ``appengine_config.py`` you can then specify which config will be loaded at runtime.
+Then, in your ``appengine_config.py`` you can specify which config will be loaded at runtime.

 E.g.::